KatyaRobinson/100-days-of-code/log.md

 **Today's Progress**:  WebDevBootCampsections completed:
  - Authentication

-**Technology used**: Express, Mongoose, Node.js, Passportjs, passport-local, passport-local-mongoose
+**Technology used**: Express, Mongoose, Node.js, Passportjs, passport-local, passport-local-mongoose, express-session

 **Thoughts:** Learned about adding authentication to a website using tools like passportjs, passport-local and passport-local-mongoose.
 Created a very basic app to practice with SignUp, Login and Logout